itraveribon/TED_KnowledgeGraph/README.md

-# TED_Paper
+# TED_KnowledgeGraph
-The file items.json contain a dataset used in a scientific paper about relation discovery in knowledge graphs.
-The data was scrapped from the official website of TED http://www.ted.com/playlists.
-The JSON file contains three types of items.
-You can differentiate them because they contain different fields.

-First we have groups of playlists.
-Each group of playlists has a title and a array of playlists URLs.
-Secondly, we have the playlists.
-Each playlists has an URL, a title and an array of talk URLs.
-Finally, we have the talks.
-Each talk is described by a textual description, a title, the amount of views, the related tags, the speaker and its related videos.
-We did not consider this relationship of related_videos as ground truth.
-It seems that some of them are randomly assigned.
-Instead, we consider that two talks are related if they appear together in at least one playlist.
-Acconding to TED, playlists are human curated, so it can be a high quality ground truth.
+The TED talks knowledge graph (items.json) consists of 846 talks and 125 playlists.
+Playlists are described with a title and the set of included TED talks.
+Each TED talk is described with the following set of datatype properties:
+* dc:title (Dublin Core vocabulary) or title of the talk.,
+* dc:creator or speaker,
+* dc:description or abstract,
+* ted:relatedTags or set of related keywords.

+Apart from the datatype properties, talks are connected to playlists that include them through the object property ted:playlist.
+A vol:hasLink (Vocabulary Of Links http://purl.org/vol/ns/) object property connect each pair of talks that are together in at least one playlist.
+We crawled the playlists available in the TED website http://www.ted.com/playlists.
+Playlists contain sets of TED talks that usually address similar topics.
+TED playlists are created and maintained by curators, who decide if a certain video may or may not be included in a certain playlist.

+Additionally, we enriched the knowledge graph by adding similarity values between each pair of entities.
+We computed four similarity measures (TFIDF, ESA} and Doc2Vec) using as input the concatenation of datatype properties title, description and related tags.
+ESA similarity values were obtained using the public ESA endpoint http://vmdeb20.deri.ie:8890/esaservice, and Doc2Vec (D2V) values were obtained training the gensim implementation~ with the pre-trained Google News dataset https://goo.gl/flpokK.

-Additionally we computed Doc2Vec similarity values for each pair of TED talks based on the text form by the concatenation of the title, the description and the related tags.
-We used this values in order to discover relations between talks with KOI.
-The file is formatted as a matrix, where the content of the position [i,j] corresponds to the similarity between talks i and j. i and j corresponds to the i-th and j-th talks described in the items.json file.
+Similarity values are stored in three different matrix where the content of the position [i,j] corresponds to the similarity between talks i and j. i and j corresponds to the i-th and j-th talks described in the items.json file.